Out-of-Pocket Maximum/Limit

 Is the out-of-pocket maximum the same as the deductible?

-No. Your deductible is the amount you pay before insurance starts sharing costs.
-Your out-of-pocket maximum is the total ceiling for the year across all cost-sharing.
-Once you’ve paid enough in deductible, copays, and coinsurance to hit the out-of-pocket max, you stop paying entirely for covered care that year.
+No. Your deductible is what you pay before your plan starts sharing costs.
+Your out-of-pocket maximum is the total ceiling for the year, and your deductible counts toward reaching it.

 Could we improve this page?